mike-shields-dev/LateX_Uni_Assignment_Template/README.md

 ## What does the Document Contain?

-In addition to providing a source code template, the document discusses features of LaTeX that may be useful to understand and how to implement, when producing assignments are demonstrated and discussed within the document, including:
+In addition to providing a source code template, the document discusses features of LaTeX that may be useful to understand and, know how to implement, when producing assignments are demonstrated and discussed within the document, including:

 - Table of Contents